IndomieGorengSatu/Mie/README.md

-## When do doctors get angry?
-When they run out of patients.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!